spiffe/spiffe.io/content/spire/docs/configuring.md

 Alternatively, SPIRE can be configured to integrating a custom backend such as a secret store through third party key manager plugins.
 The guide on [Extending SPIRE](/spire/docs/extending/) covers this in more detail.

-# Configuring which trust root / "upstream CA" your application will use
+# Configuring which trust root / "upstream authority" your application will use
 _This configuration applies to the SPIRE Server_

 Each SPIRE Server uses a specific root signing key that is used to accomplish several important actions: